rasor/rasor.github.io/content/2019/2019-05-08-GraphDbsNeo4jDesktop.md

 * Play with Cypher to add and read some data
 * Create some code to interact with the data
+* Change ports on local DB, so it doesn't collide with the docker DB.

 ## Learn and Communities